coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 Running this flow will result in an exception every time, showing up in Sentry with all the provided metadata.
 However, if we want to receive alerts directly in Slack when an exception occurs, there is one last thing to set up.

-###Integrating with Slack
+###Integrating With Slack

-To make sure any events coming in in Sentry will trigger an alert in a Slack channel, a Sentry plugin resource has to be created in Terraform.
+To make sure any events coming in Sentry will trigger an alert in a Slack channel, a Sentry plugin resource has to be created in Terraform.

 ```